What is the risk of infertility after treatment with chemotherapy and/or radiation therapy?

 In general, the gonads of boys and girls are relatively resistant to the effects of chemotherapy before the onset of puberty.
-Both boys and girls may go through a normal puberty and have normal reproductive function for a while in spite of treatment in childhood or early adolescence.
-In girls, there is a risk of early menopause in the 20's or 30's.
+Both boys and girls may go through a normal puberty and have normal reproductive function for a while, in spite of treatment during childhood or early adolescence.
+In girls, there is a risk of early menopause in the 20s or 30s.
 Radiation therapy to the pelvis or abdomen in boys or girls may cause enough damage to the gonads so that puberty does not occur normally.

 In girls, the ovaries are very sensitive to chemotherapy and radiation after puberty and even more so as they get older.
 Women are born with all the eggs they will ever have.
-Women who are younger, less than 25 years old, may withstand the effects of chemotherapy because their ovaries contain so many more eggs than older women.
-Even if their reproductive function sees to be intact after treatment (periods continue normally) they have a risk of early menopause.
+Women who are younger - less than 25 years old - may withstand the effects of chemotherapy because their ovaries contain so many more eggs than older women.
+Even if their reproductive function seems to be intact after treatment (periods continue normally), they have a risk of early menopause.

 What are the effects of dose and type of chemotherapy?

 Some particular types of chemotherapy are known to be particularly toxic to the gonads.
-Alkylating agents, for example, cytoxan (cyclophosphamide), is particularly damaging to both ovaries and testicles.
-Even low dose cytoxan given over a long period of time (for example, for treatment of systemic lupus, rheumatoid arthritis, or kidney disorders) can have a detrimental effect.
+Alkylating agents, for example cytoxan (cyclophosphamide), is particularly damaging to both ovaries and testicles.
+Even low dose cytoxan given over a long period of time (ex. for treatment of systemic lupus, rheumatoid arthritis, or kidney disorders) can have a detrimental effect.
 Others, like methotrexate, seem to be relatively safer.
 Current cancer treatment protocols often contain many medications given in overlapping or alternating regimens.
-Very little is known about the long term effects of these newer regimens but they are likely to cause damage to the gonads.
+Very little is known about the long term effects of these newer regimens, but they are likely to cause damage to the gonads.